developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 	* Presentation Mode
 	* Triggered Mode

-* **Linear Security Level -** Sets the number of times a bar code is read to confirm an accurate decode.
+* **Linear Security Level -** Sets the number of times a barcode is read to confirm an accurate decode.
 	* Security Redundancy and Length - Two times read redundancy based on redundancy flags and code length.
-	* Security Short or Codabar - Two times read redundancy if short bar code or Codabar.
+	* Security Short or Codabar - Two times read redundancy if short barcode or Codabar.
-	* Security All Twice - Two times read redundancy for all bar codes.
+	* Security All Twice - Two times read redundancy for all barcodes.
-	* Security Long and Short - Two times read redundancy for long bar codes, three times for short bar codes.
+	* Security Long and Short - Two times read redundancy for long barcodes, three times for short barcodes.
-	* Security All Thrice - Three times read redundancy for all bar codes.
+	* Security All Thrice - Three times read redundancy for all barcodes.

-* **Picklist -** Allows the imager to decode only the bar code that is directly under the cross-hair/reticle (+) part of the pattern.
-This feature is useful in applications where multiple bar codes may appear in the field of view during a decode session and only one of them is targeted for decode.
+* **Picklist -** Allows the imager to decode only the barcode that is directly under the cross-hair/reticle (+) part of the pattern.
+This feature is useful in applications where multiple barcodes may appear in the field of view during a decode session and only one of them is targeted for decode.
 	* Disable - Disables Picklist mode.
-Any bar code within the field of view can be decoded.
+Any barcode within the field of view can be decoded.
-	* Centered - Enables the Picklist mode so that only the bar code in the center of the image is decoded.
+	* Centered - Enables the Picklist mode so that only the barcode in the center of the image is decoded.
 This is most useful when used in conjunction with the static and dynamic reticle viewfinder modes.
 Note: This mode is only valid for decoder modules that supports a viewfinder.
 If one tries to set this for a unsupported decoder then the device would issue an error.
 (Camera scanner only).
-	* Reticle - Enables the Picklist mode so that only the bar code that is directly under the cross-hair (reticle) is decoded.
+	* Reticle - Enables the Picklist mode so that only the barcode that is directly under the cross-hair (reticle) is decoded.
 This is useful when used in conjunction with the static and dynamic reticle viewfinder modes.
 (Scan Module Only)

 * **Aim Type -** Type Trigger Modes
 	* Trigger